 3. Expecting to get rich quick

 Don’t anticipate becoming a millionaire after investing in a couple of real estate crowdfunding projects.
-Keep in mind while real estate is a relatively safe industry for investing, it comes with costs.
+Keep in mind while real estate is a relatively safe industry for investing in, it comes with costs.
 One of them is the time it takes to start generating regular returns.

 You might earn some yields investing in just one or two projects.
 However, if you want to generate reliable passive income and reach financial freedom, further diversifying your assets and obtaining more knowledge step-by-step is the way to go.